poppytait/foodeez/README.md

 - Map to look at what you might get (which are signed up in the area)
 - A button to reveal what you ordered before it arrives

-For live tracking feature we should modify "preferences" from  User Model:
+For live tracking feature we should modify "preferences" in the User Model:
 ```
 addressCordinates: {
   type: {